Compute

 3. Click Add Mapping and set parameters according to Table 1.

-Table 1 OBS permission control parameters
+Table 1 Adding an OBS permission control mapping

 Parameter